About the Shadow Board

-The Cheshire and Warrington Joint Committee is an executive body formed by Cheshire East Council, Cheshire West and Chester Council, and Warrington Borough Council.
+The Cheshire and Warrington Combined Authority Shadow Board is an executive body formed by Cheshire East Council, Cheshire West and Chester Council, and Warrington Borough Council.

 Working together

-See below for more information on the members of the Committee and its Terms of Reference.
+See below for more information about the members of the Shadow Board and its Terms of Reference.

 Cllr Louise Gittins